KeithEvansK/Witches-Vroom/README.md

 ![image](https://github.com/KeithEvansK/Witches-Vroom/assets/99915276/8b15e284-e41f-4be4-bc63-a6aaf8dc41c6)

-The cracked rock is made from a rigidbody that has an area2D collison shape around it (in blue) that is checking upon another object entering its zone.
+The cracked rock is made from a rigidbody that has an area2D collision shape around it (in blue) that is checking upon another object entering its zone.
 When detected, it checks if that object is labeled as a "Player".
-If so, it allows the player to pass through it and plays its animaiton of being broken until it finishes the animation in which it calls queue_free() and removes the rock from the game.
+If so, it allows the player to pass through it and plays its animation of being broken until it finishes the animation in which it calls queue_free() and removes the rock from the game.
 Data is also stored that the player has broken the rock just to keep track for future possible additions like achievements added into the game.
 This is a really great simple code for these kinds of object within a game and the code can be reused so you can check it out here: scenes/levels/Rock.gd